Former NFL Star Isiah Robertson Killed In Crash Southeast Of Dallas

 MABANK, Texas (CBSDFW.COM) – Former NFL star linebacker Isiah Robertson was killed in a car crash late Thursday evening near Mabank (southeast of Dallas), authorities confirmed.
+School district officials said Robertson was a guest speaker at the Grand Prairie High School football banquet that evening.

 The Texas Department of Public Safety said it investigated a three-vehicle crash at around 10 p.m. near Mabank that involved the former linebacker.